MichAdeola/NetflixCatalog_Analysis_PowerBI/README.md

 - Determine whether there is any seasonality in the addition of shows to their catalog

 # Data sources
-The data source can be found on kaggle website at this link: https://www.kaggle.com/datasets/shivamb/netflix-shows/data It consists in one netflix_titles.csv file that contains the following information about each columns :
+The data source can be found on kaggle website at this [link :] (https://www.kaggle.com/datasets/shivamb/netflix-shows/data).
+It consists in one netflix_titles.csv file that contains the following information about each columns :

 - Show_id	: Unique ID for every Movie / Tv Show